 Filing taxes can be overwhelming, especially when the threat of penalties as harsh as jail loom overhead.
 Thankfully, such sentences are rarely ever imposed.
 Nonetheless, non-compliance is treated as a serious crime, which is why it’s important to be well informed about the tax system.
+If you're not already using online payroll to automate the filings, you will have to calculate and remit your payroll source deductions manually.

 Typically, the enforcement of government payroll regulation only comes about when an employee files a complaint.